sdv-dev/SDGym/README.md

 * `ordinal_columns`: a `list` with the indexes of any integer columns that should be treated as ordinal values.

-And the output should be a single 2D `numpy.ndarray` with the exact same shape as the `real_data` matrix.
+And the output is a single 2D `numpy.ndarray` with the exact same shape as the `real_data` matrix.

 ```python